-This paper uses a panel data analysis and considers the trade between Portugal and each European partner-country (EU-15) for the period 1995-2003.
-Estimation results confirm the hypothesis that the immigration stock has a positive effect on imports and intraindustry Portuguese trade.
+General relationships between immigration and international trade require aggregated data and the use of econometric models.
+This paper uses a static and dynamic panel data analysis and considers the trade between Portugal and each European partner-country (EU-15) for the period 1995-2003.
+Estimation results confirm the hypothesis that the immigration stock has a positive effect on imports and intra-industry Portuguese trade.
+The estimates also confirm that immigration has a positive effect on exports.
+This is a desideratum for further research.

-.The remainder of the paper is organized as follows.
+The remainder of the paper is organised as follows.
 The next section describes the theoretical background to the relationship between immigration and trade.
 Section 3 presents the gravity model.
 Section 4 presents the empirical model.
 Section five reveals the econometric results.
 The final section concludes.